 B. Show that your community goes above and beyond in its support for, and implementation of, green transportation (e.g., bike trails, rideshare programs, bike trails/lanes, etc.).
 Be sure to utilize the narrative to illustrate why your community is exceptional because standard practice will not receive credit.

 Although Wauwatosa is a city of only 13 square miles, it includes 11 miles of bike lanes (including green bike lanes and green box boxes in East Tosa) and 14 miles of shared use trails.
-Wauwatosa annually hosts the East Tosa Gran Prix, the final stage in the 11 day Tour of America's Dairyland bike racing competition.
+In 2021, Wauwatosa hosted the Tosa Village Classic, the final stage in the 11 day Tour of America's Dairyland bike racing competition.
 See attached file Category 5B - Biking Map.

 In addition, Wauwatosa has partnered with Milwaukee area Bublr Bikes to provide bike sharing throughout the city, with 16 stations and over 3000 rides taken annually in the city.